 The Ideal Sleep Schedule

-If sleep can make that much of a difference, it may be even more important than athletes originally thought.
 So what kind of sleep schedule should an athlete have?
 The short answer: it varies.
 The amount of sleep an individual needs depends on age, amount of physical activity, stress level, diet, personal preference—the list goes on.

 While it’s impossible to propose a sleep schedule that works for everyone, the American Academy of Sleep Medicine suggests that adults get a minimum of seven hours per night, and as many as nine hours.
 Adolescents, who rely on the growth hormone to regulate puberty, along with the growth of muscles and tissues, need more—about nine hours per night.